Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

-Get a really good guitar teacher who can show you how to play properly, who can tell you where you're going wrong, and show you how correct your errors.
-You need someone to teach you how to play the guitar so you don't get into bad habits - someone who can help you to use all the technique you've been taught into learning songs.
+You need someone to teach you how to play the guitar so you don’t get into bad habits – someone who can help you to use all the technique you’ve been taught into learning songs.

 Mark W